-This finding is based on filings in this docket, including the Purchase Agreement for Sale of Utility System with Etowah dated August 23, 2019, and the First Amendment to Purchase and Sale Agreement dated October 15, 2020, whereby Central States Water Resources, Inc. (Central States) assigned its rights under the Agreement for Sale of Utility System to Red Bird as the buyer.
+The evidence supporting this finding of fact is based on filings in this docket, including the Purchase Agreement for Sale of Utility System with Etowah dated August 23, 2019, and the First Amendment to Purchase and Sale Agreement dated October 15, 2020, whereby Central States assigned its rights under the Agreement for Sale of Utility System to Red Bird as the buyer.

-This finding is informational in nature and is not contested by any party.
+Based upon competent, substantial, and material evidence in the record, the Commission concludes that this finding is informational in nature and is not contested by any party.

-The evidence for this finding is found in Confidential Attachment L of the Application; Attachments L.1 and L.2 of the supplemental filing made by Red Bird in these dockets on May 13, 2021, and October 7, 2021; the testimony and exhibits of Red Bird witness Cox; and the testimony of Public Staff witnesses Franklin and Feasel.
-Tr. vol. 2, 45, 47, 197.
+The evidence supporting this finding of fact is found in Confidential Attachment L to the Application; Attachment L.1 and Confidential Attachment L.2 of the supplemental filings made by Red Bird in these dockets on May 13, 2021, and October 7, 2021, respectively; the testimony and exhibits of Red Bird witness Cox; and the testimony of Public Staff witness Franklin.
+Id. at 45, 47, 197.

-Witness Cox testified that in order to address operational and/or compliance issues associated with Etowah's systems, Red Bird's engineering consultant, McGill Associates (McGill), recommended the following work be performed:
+Red Bird witness Cox testified that in order to address operational and/or compliance issues associated with Etowah's wastewater utility system, Red Bird's engineering consultant, McGill Associates (McGill), recommended the following work be performed:

-- 1. Purchase portable davit crane or hoist to lift pumps for maintenance. - 2.
-Brandymills Lift Station - a.
+1. Purchase portable davit crane or hoist to lift pumps for maintenance.

+2. Brandymills Lift Station

+- a.
 Install transfer switches for connection to portable backup power supply - b.
-Replace pump guide rail and chains.
+Replace pump guide rail and chains. - c.
+Install baseplate for portable mounted pump hoist. - d.
+Replace Myers 2 HP pumps